rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 RKE templates are supported for Rancher-provisioned clusters.
 The templates can be used to provision custom clusters or clusters that are launched by an infrastructure provider.

 RKE templates are for defining Kubernetes and Rancher settings.
 Node templates are responsible for configuring nodes.
-For tips on how to use RKE templates in conjunction with hardware, you can refer to [RKE Templates and Hardware]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/rke-templates-and-hardware).
+For tips on how to use RKE templates in conjunction with hardware, refer to [RKE Templates and Hardware]({{<baseurl>}}/rancher/v2.x/en/admin-settings/rke-templates/rke-templates-and-hardware).

 RKE templates can be applied to new clusters, but not existing clusters.